rdpackages/rdpackages.github.io/rdpower/index.md

 This work was supported by the National Science Foundation through grant [SES-1357561](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1357561).

+## Major Upgrades

+This package was first released in Fall 2016, and had one major upgrade in Fall 2020.

+- _Fall 2020 new feature_: command/function `rdmde` for computing minimum detectable effect.

 ## Stata Implementation

 To install/update in Stata type: